Tjatse/req-fast/README.md

 });
 ```
 ### Pipe to file
-In my project, I will download millions of files from servers, using `pipe` could improving performance, the file downloading from server chunk by chunk, but not read whole file to memory then download once, it sucks.
+In my project downloading millions of files from servers, using `pipe` could improving performance, the file downloading from server chunk by chunk, but not read whole file to memory then download once, it sucks.
 ```javascript
 var fs = require('fs');
 req('http://example.com/beauty.gif').pipe(fs.createWriteStream('download/001.gif'));